developer-kamran/Django-ecommerce-store/README.md

 Feel free to fork the repository and submit pull requests.
 Please ensure your contributions adhere to the project's coding standards and guidelines.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any inquiries or issues, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or issues, please reach out to [developer.kamraniqbal@gmail.com](developer.kamraniqbal@gmail.com).